uwlryoung/blog-site/README.md

   - [Challenges and Future Improvements](#challenges-and-future-improvements)

   ## Installation
-  No need to install, you can directly visit the site [here](putsitehere).
-If you would like to get access to the code, clone or fork the repository from github (see below).
+  No need to install, you can directly visit the site [here](https://cms-tech-blog-1-7f60cfc438f7.herokuapp.com/).
+If you would like to get access to the code, clone or fork the repository from [github](https://github.com/uwlryoung/blog-site).

   ## Usage
   There are three parts of the website: